WISCAD/wiscad/_posts/2024-05-31-travel-award.md

   - DAC
 ---

-Congratulations to Robert for winning multiple travel awards to present his PhD research at DAC PhD Forum, SmartComp and MLSys Young Professional Symposium.
+Congratulations to Robert and Lizi for winning multiple travel awards to present their research at DAC, SmartComp and MLSys.